 However, a dealership will often say that they had no idea that a vehicle had a salvage title.
 This is not to be believed.
 A dealership always knows the title history on a vehicle they’re selling, and they know if it’s clean or salvage.
 If a dealership tries to tell you that they don’t know if a vehicle has a salvage title, walk away.
 The dealership is under a duty to know what kind of history a vehicle has before they put it up for sale.

 Dealerships have any number of ways of trying to hide a salvage title.
 The most frequent means is what’s known as “title washing”.
 This is a process whereby a car is sent out of a particular state to get a title, and then brought back into the original state, or even sent to a third state, in order to be sold.
 It works because it takes time for the title to be recorded in other states.

-Often, the title brand won’t show up until an unsuspecting customer has bought the vehicle.
+Often, the title brand won’t show up until an unsuspecting customer has bought the vehicle for cash or credit card.
 Even if the brand doesn’t show up at the time of sale, and is later reported, the dealership isn’t necessarily off the hook if they knew that the car had a salvage brand in its history, which is very likely.

 You Must Protect Yourself

 So, how are you going to protect yourself against a dealer who is unscrupulously trying to sell you a salvage car without your knowledge?
 First, you can get a Carfax report.
 It won’t protect you completely against all types of malfeasance, but it usually will tell you if the car is a salvage vehicle.